Principles of Programming

 Polymorphism

-Polymorphism (meaning “many forms”) allows objects of different classes to be treated through the same interface.
-The same method name can behave differently depending on which class the object belongs to.
+Polymorphism allows objects of different classes to be treated through the same interface.
+The same method name behaves differently depending on the class of the object.

 class Shape: